This webinar is scheduled for Monday, November 18, 2024 at 8.30 AM UTC. To see what time this is for you, please go here.

-The IUGA FTECP committee in conjunction with Pre-Vocational Obstetrics & Gynaecology Society (PVOGS) of Australia & New Zealand invites you to join us for a webinar discussing the Management of Chronic Pelvic Pain in Urogynecology.
-Dr Ian Thong, a Pain Specialist physician and the Medical Director of the Interdisciplinary Pain Centre at Gold Coast University Hospital in Australia, will be discussing the management of chronic pelvic pain and what urogynecologists and gynecologists should involve in their assessment and management of patients.
-Bridget Weeks, a Senior Physiotherapist with advanced qualification in management of pelvic floor disorders, will discuss the role of physiotherapists in the management of chronic pelvic pain and some tips in tricks regarding assessment.
+The IUGA FTECP committee in conjunction with Pre-Vocational Obstetrics & Gynaecology Society (PVOGS) of Australia & New Zealand presented this webinar discussing the Management of Chronic Pelvic Pain in Urogynecology.
+Dr Ian Thong, a Pain Specialist physician and the Medical Director of the Interdisciplinary Pain Centre at Gold Coast University Hospital in Australia, discussed the management of chronic pelvic pain and what urogynecologists and gynecologists should involve in their assessment and management of patients.
+Bridget Weeks, a Senior Physiotherapist with advanced qualification in management of pelvic floor disorders, discussed the role of physiotherapists in the management of chronic pelvic pain and some tips in tricks regarding assessment.

 What You’ll Learn: